 Desired Outcomes

-- Patient will respond to the medication within the therapeutic levels.
+- The client will respond to the medication within the therapeutic levels.

-- Patient will sustain optimum health through medication management and therapeutic regimen.
+- The client will sustain optimum health through medication management and a therapeutic regimen.

-- Patient will drink 8 oz of fluid every hour throughout the day while on acutely manic stage.
+- The client will drink 8 oz of fluid every hour throughout the day while in the acutely manic stage.

-- Patient will remain free from falls and abrasions every day while in the hospital.
+- The client will remain free from falls and abrasions every day while in the hospital.

-- Patient will be free of dangerous levels of hyperactive motor behavior with the aid of medications and nursing interventions within the first 24 hours.
+- The client will be free of dangerous levels of hyperactive motor behavior with the aid of medications and nursing interventions within the first 24 hours.

-- Patient will spend time with the nurse in a quiet environment three to four times a day between 7 am and 11 pm with the aid of nursing guidance.
+- The client will spend time with the nurse in a quiet environment three to four times a day between 7 am and 11 pm with the aid of nursing guidance.

-- Patient will take short voluntary rest periods during the day.
+- The client will take short voluntary rest periods during the day.

-- Patient will be free of excessive physical agitation and purposeless motor activity within 2 weeks.
+- The client will be free of excessive physical agitation and purposeless motor activity within two weeks.

-- Patient will be free of injury within 2 to 3 weeks:
+- The client will be free of injury within two to three weeks:

 - Stable cardiac status.